shivam-841/mastering-cpp-testing/01. Fundamentals of Unit Testing/Day 01 - Introduction to Unit Testing/README.md

-# Unit Testing Overview

-Unit testing is a crucial part of software development as it helps catch defects early in the process, reduces costs, improves code quality, and facilitates refactoring.

----

 ## Introduction

 A **unit test** is a way of testing the smallest piece of code that can be logically isolated in a software application.
 Unit testing is the first level of testing done before integration and other levels.